1TheCrazy/StegoCoder/README.md

 # StenoCoder
-A Steganography En- and Decoder for .Net
+A Steganography En- and Decoder for .Net and Cmd

 ## [NuGet]()